ShinyRice/citpass/README.md

 # Building and installation

-Run time dependencies are a C standard library and libsodium, currently developing this with glibc in mind.
-Other C standard libraries might work, but I haven't tested them out.
-I'll make sure this isn't specific to glibc, don't think that'll be hard.
+Run time dependencies are glibc and libsodium.
+I'll make sure this program doesn't specifically depend on glibc, don't think that'll be hard.

-Compile time dependencies are GCC, Make, Linux header files, a C standard library, and libsodium.
+Compile time dependencies are GCC, Make, glibc, and libsodium.

 In your shell, change directory to the source directory, and run